byCrookie/discord-music/README.md

 [SpotifyApi-NET](https://github.com/JohnnyCrazy/SpotifyAPI-NET)
 and [lyrist](https://github.com/asrvd/lyrist).

+## Runtimes

+> Warning: Only win-x64 and linux-arm64 is currently supported.
+The bot will not work on other architectures.

 ## Setup

 > Warning: The token should be kept secret and not shared with anyone.
 If the token is shared, it should be regenerated.